sengopal/sengopal.github.com/_posts/2012-02-11-android-learn-part2.md

 	i.putExtra("Value2", "This value two ActivityTwo");
 {% endhighlight %}

 Explicit Intents are typically used within on application as the classes in an application are controlled by the application developer.

+####Implicit Intents

+Implicit Intents do not specify the Java class which should be called.
+They specify the action which should be performed and optionally an URI which should be used for this action.
+For example the following tells the Android system to view a webpage.
+Typically the web browser is registered to this Intent but other component could also register themself to this event.

+{% highlight java %}
+	Intent intent = new Intent(Intent.ACTION_VIEW, Uri.parse("http://www.vogella.de"));
+{% endhighlight %}

+If these Intents are send to the Android system it searches for all components which are registered for the specific action and the data type.

+If only one component is found, Android starts this component directly.
+If several components are identifier by the Android system, the user will get an selection dialog and can decide which component should be used for the Intent.